privatenumber/esbuild-loader/README.md

 - esbuild is highly optimized, written in Go, and compiled to native code.
 Read more about it [here](https://esbuild.github.io/faq/#why-is-esbuild-fast).
 - esbuild-loader is handled by Webpack in a JS runtime, which applies esbuild transforms per file.
 On top of that, there's likely other loaders & plugins in a Webpack config that slow it down.

-Using any JS bundler introduces a bottleneck that makes reaching those speeds impossible.
-However, esbuild-loader can still speed up your build by removing the bottlenecks created by [`babel-loader`](https://twitter.com/wSokra/status/1316274855042584577?s=20), `ts-loader`, Terser, etc.
+Using a JS runtime introduces a bottleneck that makes reaching those speeds impossible.
+However, esbuild-loader can still speed up your build by removing the bottlenecks created by [`babel-loader`](https://twitter.com/wSokra/status/1316274855042584577), `ts-loader`, Terser, etc.

 ## 💞 Related projects